COVID: Is Germany set to introduce compulsory vaccination? | DW | 22.11.2021

 Not long ago, requiring even a test to ride public transport was a political hot potato in Germany.
 Now it's becoming the rule.
 Any discussion of requiring vaccination was met with even more pushback, but the debate is heating up — across parties and coalitions.

-A vaccination obligation against the coronavirus would come too late to stop the current fourth wave of infection.
-"But we certainly cannot rule out such a mandatory vaccination for the future, and we must discuss it very seriously," said Andreas Bovenschulte (SPD) Premier of the city-state of Bremen, which has Germany's highest vaccination rate of over 90%.
+A vaccination requirement would come too late to stop the current fourth wave of infections.
+"But we certainly cannot rule out such a mandatory vaccination for the future, and we must discuss it very seriously," said Andreas Bovenschulte, the SPD premier of the city-state of Bremen, which has Germany's highest vaccination rate of over 90%.

-On the federal level, the center-left Social Democrats (SPD) are set to head a coalition with the neoliberal Free Democrats (FDP) and the Green Party.
+On the federal level, the SPD is set to head a coalition with the neoliberal Free Democrats (FDP) and the Green Party.

-"Threatening to impose a general vaccine mandate helps no one," Christine Aschenberg-Dugnus, a health policy spokesperson for the neo-liberal Free Democrats, told the mass-circulation tabloid Bild.
+"Threatening to impose a general vaccine mandate helps no one," Christine Aschenberg-Dugnus, a health policy spokesperson for the FDP, told the mass-circulation newspaper Bild.
 Her party is fundamentally skeptical of state intervention and curbing individuals' freedom.

 Health policies are the remit of Germany's 16 federal states.
 Many of them are governed by the center-right CDU/CSU.
 Bavaria's Premier Markus Söder from the Christian Social Union has seen infection numbers in his state soar dramatically, prompting him to come out in favor of mandatory vaccination.

-"The vaccine mandate is not the debate we need right now," he said, fearing it would drive more people to take to the streets in protest.
-The rising numbers and stricter rules are enough to convince hold outs "because they're noticing that they're losing their freedoms."
+"The vaccine mandate is not the debate we need right now," he said, fearing that it would drive more people to take to the streets in protest.
+The rising numbers and stricter rules are enough to convince holdouts "because they're noticing that they're losing their freedoms."

-Last week, acting chancellor Angela Merkel met with the 16 state premiers decided on a wide range of measures to curb the pandemic.
+Last week, Merkel met with the 16 state premiers decided on a wide range of measures to curb the spread of the coronavirus.
 A proposal for mandatory vaccination in the care sector was among them.

-They echoed a proposal put forward by Green Party Parliamentary Leader Katrin Göring-Eckardt earlier in the week, who said, "We will need mandatory vaccination for institutions, for nursing homes, for daycare centers and such places."
+They echoed a proposal put forward by Green parliamentary leader Katrin Göring-Eckardt earlier in the week.
+"We will need mandatory vaccination for institutions, for nursing homes, for day care centers and such places," she said.

-"Really no one wants a vaccine mandate," Lothar Wieler, the president of the Robert Koch Institute for public health (RKI), told public broadcaster ZDF.
-"But when you've tried everything else, the WHO says: You also have to consider a vaccine mandate."
+"Really no one wants a vaccine mandate," Lothar Wieler, the president of the Robert Koch Institute for public health (RKI), told ZDF.
+"But, when you've tried everything else, the WHO says: You also have to consider a vaccine mandate."

 Earlier this month, the German Ethics Council voted that the "option of a job-related mandatory vaccination policy in areas where particularly vulnerable people are being cared for should be seriously and rapidly looked into."

-In October, the Robert Koch Institute (RKI) put the vaccination rate among medical staff in hospitals is over 90%.
+In October, the RKI put the vaccination rate for medical staff in hospitals at over 90%.
 No data is available on employees in nursing homes for the elderly and in outpatient care for the elderly.

-The president of the German Nursing Council, Christine Vogler, spoke out against such a step.
+The president of the nursing council, Christine Vogler, spoke out against such a step.
 "Forced vaccination would only trigger resistance," she told the Ärzte Zeitung in early November.

-Should the mounting pressure for some kind of mandate translate into passing one into law, the question then becomes how to enforce it.
+Should the mounting pressure for some kind of mandate translate into passing one into law, the question then would become how to enforce it.
 There have been so many reports of people using fake vaccination certificates, that the national parliament approved tougher penalties for such forgery.

 Germany's hospitals are already short-staffed.
 With a mandate, some officials are concerned that they could lose even more personnel at a critical time.